-Most working Americans have access to a Section 125 Cafeteria Plan at some point during their working career, yet many do not take full advantage of them.
-When utilized correctly, a Cafeteria Plan can increase take-home-pay without any change in expenditures.
-This article provides an overview of how Section 125 Cafeteria Plans work.
+Many working Americans have access to a Section 125 Cafeteria Plan at some point during their working career, yet many do not take full advantage of them.
+When utilized correctly, a cafeteria plan can increase take-home-pay without any change in expenditures.
+This article provides an overview of how Section 125 cafeteria plans work.

-Essentially, a Section 125 Cafeteria Plan allows an employee to reduce their gross income, effectively reducing the amount they pay in Federal, Social Security, and some State taxes.
+Essentially, a Section 125 cafeteria plan allows an employee to reduce the gross income amount used to calculate Federal, Social Security, and some State taxes.
 This amounts to a savings of between 25% and 40% of every dollar they contribute to the plan.
 The employer also realizes savings on FICA withholding tax for each participating employee.

-How does the Affordable Care Act Impact Section 125 Cafeteria Plans?
+How does the Affordable Care Act affect Section 125 cafeteria plans?

-The Affordable Care Act limited what type of health insurance premiums may be used with a Section 125 Cafeteria Plan.
-Specifically, Health Insurance Marketplace (Exchange) plans are not a qualified benefit under Section 125.
+The Affordable Care Act limited the type of health insurance premiums that may be used with a Section 125 cafeteria plan.
+Specifically, Federally Facilitated Marketplace plans are not a qualified benefit under Section 125 (plans on Healthcare.gov or state exchanges).
 Because of this change, most employers now use Section 105 Plans for individual health insurance policies.